-Click on the triangle bullets below to expand each section and see the project video presentation and description.
+Project descriptions and video presentations are available below.
 Or, view all presentation videos: CS+ Undergraduate Summer 2020 Research Projects YouTube Playlist.

 Description: PoeTiX is working to generate automated poetry with natural and artistic language.
 Through natural language processing tools including Gpt-2 and BERT, as well as coded rules to respect the rules of the English language, the team has increased its ability to automate English sonnets that approach a human author's authenticity.
 With dictionaries built around the diction choices of famous poets, PoeTiX can produce poems with the structure and sounds of certain poets.
 We are working to find creative solutions to the issue of imparting greater lyrical and narrative meaning into these works, and in doing so explore ethical questions of the boundaries between art, automation, and human intervention.